intelligencegear/sdc/CarND-Behavioral-Cloning-P3/writeup_report.md

 Although **Nvidia model** make the car drive more smoothly, however, the **Lenet-5 model** could also make the car stay on the track.

-The models was trained and validated on different data sets to ensure that the model was not overfitting (code line 221, 298).
+The models was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 221, 298).
 The models was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning